arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/openmv-cheat-sheet/openmv-cheat-sheet.md

 ---
-title: 'Arduino Portenta H7 MicroPython Cheat Sheet'
+title: 'Arduino Portenta H7 MicroPython Guide'
 description: 'Learn how to set up the Arduino Portenta H7 for OpenMV.
 Obtain information regarding pins and how to use OpenMV and MicroPython.'
 difficulty: beginner
 tags: